 Dr. Jefferson moved his practice to West Palm Beach as his patients settled there.
 By 1912, Dr. Jefferson opened a medical office on North Olive Avenue and a drugstore at Clematis Street and Rosemary Avenue.
 He was described as an “elegant” man who worked for much of the remainder of his life, according to the Historical Society of Palm Beach County.

 Dr. Jefferson was also a savvy investor who believed in saving.
-He retired when he was 60-years-old, however, two years later, the stock market crash of 1929 left him bankrupt.
+He retired when he was 60-years-old.
 He returned to providing medical care until a few years before he died.

 Dr. Jefferson died having his appendix removed at Pine Ridge Hospital in 1939.
 He had served as the father of medicine here in Palm Beach County for the African-American and Native American communities.